Board of Directors

 Executive Board Members

-- Carole Bailey – Vice-President, Community Outreach Chair
+- Carole Bailey – President, Community Outreach Chair

 - Alan McPhail – Secretary